-Wada et al. first reported Computed Tomography Angiography spot sign as a predictor for hematoma expansion in spontaneous intracerebral hemorrhage 1) , which was considered to be related to continuous bleeding 2).
+Wada et al. in 2007 first reported Computed Tomography Angiography spot sign as a predictor for hematoma expansion in spontaneous intracerebral hemorrhage 1) , which was considered to be related to continuous bleeding 2).
 3).

 Compared with previously reported predictors for hematoma expansion on non-enhanced CT, such as blend sign, black hole sign and heterogeneous density, CTA spot sign has better predictive accuracy for hematoma expansion 4) 5) 6).